 Lean Library will automatically detect when you are on a website that contains content that the Library Hub subscribes to.
 It will also automatically deliver you open access versions (if one is available), when the Library Hub does not provide subscription access.

-Click Add to accept the permission request (you can remove or delete the extension at any time by visiting the plug-ins area of your browser)
+Click Add to accept the permission request (you can remove or delete the extension at any time by visiting the plug-ins area of your browser).

 When prompted to select your library, enter University of Divinity.
 Lean Library works with the Google Chrome, Firefox, Safari and Opera browsers.
-You will see the Lean Library icon greyed out in your browser.